zhampel/cr-geomag-prop/README.md

 ## Installation of Required Software
-Personally, I've only successfully run using Python2.7, testing on Python3.0 is forthcoming.
+I've successfully run using Python2.7 and on Python3.7.5.
 The installation of PyOpenCL and PyOpenGL potentially can be a bit tricky depending on the platform, but on my Linux machines, I've had success via `make install` or `pip install -r requirements.txt`.